1skepta/todo_app/README.md

 ## Contributions

-just send a PR for improvements or fixes!!!
+just send a PR for improvements!!!

-## Known Issues

-- Toggling between day and night mode.

-When you choose night mode, the background colors change but the background color of the text also has to change which i am facing difficulties with.